Part-time, Temporary/Seasonal (no more than 18 hours per week)

-- Plan, oversee, and conduct recreational activities in program areas such as preschool, playground, parks, after school programming, teens, sports, museum, special events, and senior citizen activities.
+- Assist in leading recreation activities in program areas such as preschool, playground, parks, teens, sports, special events, and senior citizen activities.

-- Conduct activities in areas such as arts and crafts, games, sports, music, drama, and nature study.
-Instruct participants in the rules and methods of playing indoor and outdoor games.
+- Assist in leading activities in areas such as arts and crafts, games, sports, music, drama, and nature study.

-- Provide minor first aid to recreation program participants/spectators and/or perform related first aid/emergency techniques.
+- May provide minor first aid to recreation program participants and/or perform related first aid/emergency techniques.

 - Exercise precautions necessary to ensure the safety of recreation program participants and spectators.

 - Build and maintain positive working relationships with co-workers, other City employees and the public using principles of good customer service.